Skip to content

 The internal buyer has less capital than an external buyer — often much less.
 The bank won’t bridge the entire gap on its own.
 The seller’s VTB closes the distance.

-In an MBO, the VTB often represents 25 to 35% of the price — versus typically 10 to 30% in a sale to a third party.
+As an order of magnitude, it can represent about 25 to 35% of the price — versus closer to 10 to 30% in a sale to a third party.

 Why it protects both sides